tmobile/magentaA11y/_checklist-native/radio.md

 ### **Developer Notes**

 - Radio buttons allow a user to select one item from a predefined list of options
 - A radio button should toggle between selected and unselected states.
 It should not automatically navigate the user to another field or screen when selected, as that may cause a change of context.
-Revealing new information on the same screen as a result of activating a radio button is usually not a change of context
+Revealing new information on the same screen as a result of activating a radio button is ok, as it is usually not a change of context
 - Name, Role, State must be announced when focus is on the control.
-Announcing the label before the radio button does not meet this requirement
+Announcing the label in the swipe before the radio button does not meet this requirement

 ### Name
 - Programmatic name describes the purpose of the control.